Click image to enlarge

 The Toothrock Tunnel was built in 1936 as part of the Columbia River Highway, today known as the Historic Columbia River Highway (HCRH).

-It is 837 feet in length, 28 feet wide, and with a vertical clearance of 16 feet.
+The tunnel is 837 feet in length and 28 feet wide, with a vertical clearance of 16 feet.

 The portals were stone and the lining concrete.
-The tunnel is located at milepost 41.16 on Interstate 84 near the Bonneville Dam.
-The tunnel, along with the Eagle Creek Bridge located just upstream, is one of the few places of HCRH which is used by I-84.
+The tunnel is located at Columbia River Mile (RM) 146 and is located at milepost 41.16 on Interstate 84 near the Bonneville Dam.
+Wauna Point, the ridge between Eagle Creek and Tanner Creek, lies upslope.
+Toothrock Tunnel, along with the Eagle Creek Bridge located just upstream, is one of the few places of HCRH which is used by I-84.
 Eastbound traffic goes through the tunnel.

 |